-Kel Lange recently completed his third season as the head tennis coach at Arkansas State.
+Kel Lange enters his fourth season as the head tennis coach at Arkansas State.

 The Red Wolves have improved in each of their three seasons under Lange’s direction, including a six-win campaign in 2018 that included a second-straight appearance in the Sun Belt Conference Tournament.
 Lange also helped guide the team to their first league win since 2014 and saw improvement in both singles and doubles’ competition.